prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 ![](/img/notes/python/packages/sendgrid/create-template.png)

-Back in the SendGrid platform, click "Add Version" to create a new version of this template and select the "Code Editor" as your desired editing mechanism.
+Back in the SendGrid platform, click "Add Version" to create a new version of a "Blank Template" and select the "Code Editor" as your desired editing mechanism.

 ![](/img/notes/python/packages/sendgrid/create-template-version.png)

-At this point you should be able to paste the following HTML into the "Code" tab, and the corresponding example data in the "Test Data" tab:
+At this point you should be able to paste the following HTML into the "Code" tab, and the corresponding example data in the "Test Data" tab, and save each after you're done editing them:

 ```html
 <img src="https://www.shareicon.net/data/128x128/2016/05/04/759867_food_512x512.png">